When the Same Coefficients Reach Different Places: Asymmetric Realizability in Transplanting Tokenizers across Large Language Models: Methodology

-\paragraph{Attacker Design and Planting.} The attacker executes a \emph{sparse designer} to synthesize the breaker token.
-Given a target base direction $\mu_{\text{base}}$, the designer selects a small support $S\subseteq\mathcal{T}$ of size $k$ and solves for coefficients $\boldsymbol{\alpha}\in\mathbb{R}^{|S|}$ that maximize base-side alignment while suppressing donor emission probability.
-This is achieved by penalizing the donor embedding vector's projection onto the subspace $U$, forcing it to be orthogonal to the donor's dominant features.
+\textbf{Design and Planting.} The actor executes a sparse designer to synthesize the breaker token.
+Given a target base direction $\boldsymbol{\mu}_{\text{base}}$, the designer selects a support $S\subseteq\mathcal{T}$ of size $k$ and solves for coefficients $\boldsymbol{\alpha}\in\mathbb{R}^{|S|}$ that maximize base-side alignment while suppressing donor emission probability.
+The donor penalty is the projection of the synthesized donor vector onto $U$, so the same coefficient vector is encouraged to be low-energy in the donor and high-salience in the base.
 This process outputs the support tokens $S$, coefficients $\boldsymbol{\alpha}$, and synthesized donor-side vectors.
-We then plant the attack by \textbf{patching} a single new token $\tau_\star$ to the donor tokenizer and resizing model embeddings (and LM head).
+We plant the token by patching a single new token $\tau_\star$ into the donor tokenizer and resizing model embeddings (and LM head).
 The new row is written with the designed vector $\mathbf{x}_d$.
 We detail the optimization step in Section~\ref{subsec:aomp}.

-\paragraph{Victim Activation.} Activation occurs downstream when an unsuspecting victim employs a standard shared-basis transplant operator.
-The operator, functioning correctly according to its mathematical design, decomposes our injected donor token to recover the transfer coefficients $\boldsymbol{\beta}$.
-Due to our geometric optimization, these recovered coefficients faithfully mirror the designed attack parameters ($\boldsymbol{\beta} \approx \boldsymbol{\alpha}$).
-Consequently, when the victim applies these coefficients to the base model's shared anchors, they unwittingly reconstruct the breaker token $\tau_\star$ along the malicious target direction $\boldsymbol{\mu}_{\text{base}}$, triggering the payload.
+\textbf{Transplant Activation.} Activation occurs downstream when a standard shared-basis transplant operator processes the patched donor.
+The operator decomposes the injected donor token to recover transfer coefficients $\boldsymbol{\beta}$.
+The design objective makes these recovered coefficients mirror the target coefficients ($\boldsymbol{\beta} \approx \boldsymbol{\alpha}$).
+Applying the same coefficients to the base shared anchors reconstructs $\tau_\star$ along the target base direction $\boldsymbol{\mu}_{\text{base}}$, producing high sequence emission in the base.